TejasViswa/PIC10B_Disc1B_Disc2B/Week_2/HW1_hints.md

       - [Insert your logic to handle this]
   - else
     - Go to next slot (hint: use recursion)

+Make sure you also insert the row optimization part

 ## Debugging your code:
 - Use the debugger... a lot.
 If you haven't used the debugger, then I don't believe that you have solved the question on your own.